mvkranenburg/configurator/README.md

 - Select device dialog
   - [ ] Don't show previous and next buttons on first resp. last page of the steps component.
   - [ ] Show next button with disbled style if button is disabled.
-- Controller description
+- Models
-  - [ ] Fix equality check for Source grouping
+  - [ ] Cleanup IComparable and IEquatable code in EtherCATObjectSource

 # Developer tools
 - Radzen Blazor Studio